 If you'd like to submit information for consideration, please fill out and submit the details below.
 If accepted, we will contact you with further details.
 Stories featuring WSA members with WS of all ages, cultures, and ethnic identities, from throughout the United States and abroad are perfect.
 Check out an example of a past #WilliamsWednesday story!

-Employment and jobs training are a focus for our community and the WSA is committed to sharing job experiences!
+Employment and jobs training are a focus for our community and the WSA is committed to sharing job experiences and volunteer positions!
 We know that many of our adult friends with Williams syndrome are active in the working world with paid jobs or volunteering in meaningful positions and that they may work with local agencies and schools for skills and placement.

 For example, Devin currently works at a hardware store.
 After graduating high school and a program at the Mid-East Career and Technology Center in the AutoTech Program, he now works at Orme Hardware Cambridge.
 His duties include stocking shelves and cleaning rental equipment.
 He obtained employment with the help of the Guernsey County Board of DD and Opportunities for Ohioans with Disabilities—and was featured in a story about it.
 He enjoys working and the people he works with and customers, and says "I've learned to stay on task, work until my shift is over, and work hard.
 Cleaning equipment is more fun because I like being outside."